Jennifer Lawrence And Darren Aronofsky Romance Indirectly Confirmed, And Perhaps ‘Passengers’ Wasn’t Such A Flop After All

 via @forbes https://t.co/WHltGsHrvQ pic.twitter.com/CDJtiykjA9

-— Jennifer Lawrence ???? (@JenLawFilms) January 16, 2017
+— Jennifer Lawrence???? (@JenLawFilms) January 16, 2017

-By “original live-action hit,” Forbes explains that, since Passengers was not based on a known brand nor was it a sequel, reboot, or remake, it had a steeper hill to climb than the majority of other 2016 films.
+By “original live-action hit,” Forbes explained that, since Passengers was not based on a known brand nor was it a sequel, reboot, or remake, it had a steeper hill to climb than the majority of other 2016 films.
 And as such, according to Forbes, “regardless of whether or not the film ends up being profitable, the experiment was a relative success.”

 In other news, the Miami Herald reported that Jennifer Lawrence is set to feature in The Dive, a film based on the life of Audrey Mestre, the famous French-Mexican freediver who lost her life during one of her freediving stints.